r52/quasar/README.md

 Simply install or extract Quasar and run the application.
 The Quasar icon will then show up in your desktop's notification bar.
 Right-click the icon, load your desired widgets, and enjoy!
 See the [documentation](https://quasardoc.readthedocs.io) for more details.

-For developers who wishes to build a Data Server extension, or those who wants to create their own widget, please refer to Quasar's documentation at https://quasardoc.readthedocs.io.
+For developers who wishes to build a Data Server extension, or those who wants to create their own widget, please refer to the [Quasar documentation](https://quasardoc.readthedocs.io).
 The documentation contains examples and other resources on how to build your first extension or widget.

 ## Data Server

 Quasar propagates data to widgets over the WebSocket protocol using a local WebSocket Data Server that is extensible using extensions, and it is not just limited to Quasar widgets.
 External widgets or applications can connect to Quasar Data Server as well, allowing Quasar to be used in various other scenarios, such as an HTML stream overlay.
-Refer to Quasar's documentation at https://quasardoc.readthedocs.io for more information on how to build a widget or a Data Server extension.
+Refer to the [Quasar documentation](https://quasardoc.readthedocs.io) for more information on how to build a widget or a Data Server extension.

 ## Building